Spice Boys (footballers)

-The Spice Boys was a media pejorative used to describe a group of high-profile Liverpool F.C. footballers in the mid-late 1990s, typically Jamie Redknapp, David James, Steve McManaman, Robbie Fowler and Jason McAteer, but occasionally teammates such as Stan Collymore and Paul Ince.
-The name was a play on the Spice Girls, who were extremely popular at the same time and famed for their 'Girl Power' persona.
+The Spice Boys was a media pejorative used to describe a group of high-profile Liverpool F.C. footballers in the mid-late 1990s, typically Jamie Redknapp, David James, Neil Ruddock, Steve McManaman, Robbie Fowler and Jason McAteer, but occasionally teammates such as Stan Collymore and Paul Ince.
+The name was a play on the Spice Girls.

 Term

-The term ‘Spice Boys’ was coined by the Daily Mirror following (unfounded) tabloid rumours that Fowler was dating Spice Girl Baby Spice (Emma Bunton).
+The term 'Spice Boys' was coined by the Daily Mirror following (unfounded) tabloid rumours that Fowler was dating Spice Girl Baby Spice (Emma Bunton).

-In the late 1990s, the influx of television and marketing revenue from the newly revamped and globally marketed FA Premier League saw footballers’ wages soar.
-Photogenic players such as Jamie Redknapp and Welshman Ryan Giggs emerged as merchandising and mass-marketed ‘poster boys’ of the British game, with many players landing high-profile product endorsement contracts, such as Jason McAteer’s with Head & Shoulders, while David James was signed up as an Armani underwear model in 1997.
+In the late 1990s, the influx of television and marketing revenue from the newly revamped and globally marketed FA Premier League saw footballers' wages soar.
+Photogenic players such as Jamie Redknapp and Welshman Ryan Giggs emerged as merchandising and mass-marketed 'poster boys' of the British game, with many players landing high-profile product endorsement contracts, such as Jason McAteer's with Head & Shoulders, while David James was signed up as an Armani underwear model in 1997.
 With the fame of Premier League footballers reaching unprecedented levels, criticism of the perceived underachievement of the Liverpool squad soon followed.
-The Daily Telegraph later described the ‘Spice Boys’ as a "Group of high-spirited, fun-loving young players who were a central feature of Liverpool's talented and entertaining, but perpetually under-achieving, squad of the Nineties.
+The Daily Telegraph later described the 'Spice Boys' as a "Group of high-spirited, fun-loving young players who were a central feature of Liverpool's talented and entertaining, but perpetually under-achieving, squad of the Nineties.
 At least, that's the generous description.
 Others saw them as just an irresponsible bunch who were a bad influence in the dressing-room and should not be given house room."